-I am a lecturer at Smith College in Northampton, Massachusetts, and director of the Five College Tibetan Studies in India Program.
-I’m also a course developer and instructor for the Rangjung Yeshe Institute’s Online Learning Program, based in Boudhanath, Nepal.
+• I teach Buddhism and South Asian religious traditions at Smith College, where I also serve as the director of Smith’s Buddhist Studies Concentration and the Five College Tibetan Studies in India Program.
+Additionally, I’m a course developer and instructor for the Rangjung Yeshe Institute’s Online Learning Program, based in Boudhanath, Nepal.

 • My research involves investigating the relationships between text and practice – specifically, investigating the relationships between Tibetan Buddhist philosophical systems and meditative practices.
 I’m currently revising a book manuscript that considers some of the aspects of these relationships from the perspective of the 15th-century Tibetan scholar Gorampa Sonam Senge in his text, Synopsis of Madhyamaka (dbu ma’i spyi don).

 • Other research interests include Himalayan religious practices, women and gender minorities in Buddhism, and the growing role of technology in the humanities.

 • When I’m not teaching or writing, I’m probably brewing beer, riding a bicycle, or playing music.